Southern Methodist University

 The most up-to-date program proposal can be found using the link below.
 Please note that the new program proposal is updated regularly, so please be sure that you’re using the most updated form.

 If you are proposing an online or hybrid course, please note that additional approval is needed by Simmons’ Technology Advisory Council (TAC).
-The TAC will support the development and implementation of high-quality online and hybrid programming in Simmons.
+The TAC supports the development and implementation of high-quality online and hybrid programming in Simmons.

 Useful tips when submitting course and program proposals: